or email me directly at nathanalanhall (at) gmail (dot) com.

-Nathan Hall’s works have been called “fearless” in their multifaceted expressions of the composer’s personal and musical identity.
+Hailed as a “seriously talented composer” by the Denver Post, Nathan Hall’s works have been deemed “fearless” in their multifaceted expressions of the composer’s personal and musical identity.
 Nathan uses music as an artistic medium to explore a variety of fields including science, nature, the fine arts, history, and sexuality.
-There is an element of humanity present in all of Nathan’s works, from his traditional classical pieces for chamber ensembles to experimental electronic pieces, sound sculptures, and multimedia projects.
+There is an emotional resonance present in all of Nathan’s works, from his traditional classical pieces for chamber ensembles to experimental electronic pieces, sound sculptures, and multimedia projects.

-Nathan Hall is a former Fulbright Fellow to Iceland, and holds his Doctorate in Musical Arts from the University of Colorado, Boulder.
-He holds degrees from Vassar College (BA) and Carnegie Mellon University (MM).
-His teachers have included Nancy Galbraith, Richard Wilson, Reza Vali, Carter Pann, and John Drumheller.
-His works have been performed and exhibited around the world by the String Orchestra of Brooklyn, Alia Musica Pittsburgh, Playground Ensemble, The Gay/Lesbian Chorus of San Francisco, Ars Nova Singers, Duo Harpverk, a convention of roller coaster enthusiasts, and porn star Dirk Caber.
-He has recorded several projects at Greenhouse Studios in Iceland, and his collaborations with artists and musicians include Rhona Byrne, Slim Cessna, Ragnar Kjartansson, Magnus Trygvason Eliassen, Ásdís Sif Gunnarsdóttir, and Kim Dickey.
-Nathan’s music has won numerous awards, and he has been the recipient of several residencies, such as the CATWALK residency in Catskill, NY, the Ogilvy Travel Fellowship to Ireland, Denver Art Museum’s first Creative in Residence, and Boulder Public Library Maker in Residence.
-He is on the Board of Playground Ensemble and currently lives in Denver.
+Nathan Hall is a former Fulbright Fellow to Iceland, and holds his Doctorate in Musical Arts (DMA) from the CU Boulder.
+He holds a BA from Vassar College and MM from Carnegie Mellon.
+His teachers include Nancy Galbraith, Richard Wilson, Reza Vali, Carter Pann, and John Drumheller.
+His works have been performed and exhibited around the world by the String Orchestra of Brooklyn, Tenth Intervention, GALA Choruses, Playground Ensemble, Decho Ensemble, The Gay/Lesbian Chorus of San Francisco, New Wave Singers, International Orange Chorale San Francisco, Ars Nova Singers, Duo Harpverk, a convention of roller coaster enthusiasts, artist Ragnar Kjartansson, and porn star Dirk Caber.
+Nathan has been awarded numerous grants including a New Music USA grant and the Denver Music Advancement Fund.
+His residencies include Denver Art Museum’s first Creative in Residence, Acadia National Park, Boulder Public Library Maker in Residence, and the Ogilvy Travel Fellowship to Ireland.
+He is President-Elect of the Board of Playground Ensemble and lives in Denver.